-- of such plans are not necessary to demonstrate compliance with the requirements of this Ordinance. - 2.
-A Certificate of Occupancy shall be withheld by the Zoning Administrator in any case where the site plan and major conditions as approved by the Planning Commission have not been complied with. - 3.
-Any minor variations may be approved by the Zoning Administrator, and shall be reported within 30 days to the Planning Commission after the issuance of Certificate of Occupancy.
+Upon completion of the installation of required improvements as shown on the approved site plan, the property owner shall submit to the Zoning Administrator two copies of an "as built" site plan, certified by an engineer or architect, at least one week prior to the anticipated occupancy of any building.
+A Certificate of Compliance shall be withheld by the Zoning Administrator in any case where the site plan and major conditions as approved by the Planning Commission have not been complied with.
+Any minor variations may be approved by the Zoning Administrator, and shall be reported within 30 days to the Planning Commission after the issuance of Certificate of Compliance.